-From our camp we watch the baby hippos slosh around in the nursery while the adults watch us suspiciously.
-Sammy our cook prepares scrumptious meals that we devour between our safaris.
-Our days are filled with game drives action-packed with wildlife, and nights are spent around the camp fire until we retreat to our tent to the echoes of the roaring lions… We are camping in the Masai Mara, a private safari with just the two of us, our guide and cook.
+From our camp we watch the baby hippos slosh around in the nursery.
+Sploosh!
+Squelch!
+The adults watch us suspiciously.
+Sammy our cook prepares lip-smacking meals that we devour between safaris.
+Game drives action-packed with wildlife and nights spent around the glowing campfire listening to the distant roaring lions… We are camping in the Masai Mara.
+A private safari with just the two of us, our guide and cook.

-When planning our trip to the Masai Mara, we search for accommodation and safari lodges until they blend into one and all look the same.
-We decide to experience something different and plan our own private safari and camping in the Masai Mara.
+When planning our trip to the Masai Mara, we searched for accommodation and safari lodges until they blended into one and all looked the same.
+We decided to experience something different and arranged our own private safari and camping in the Masai Mara.

 The Masai Mara

-It is a rough and dusty 6-hour drive from Nairobi to the Oloololo gate.
-Closer to the Masai Mara, the rural towns are replaced by traditional mud hut villages, where Masai children play, men tend to their goats and livestock, and women collect firewood.
-Buffaloes and zebras graze on the open grasslands, and giraffes munch on acacia trees near the river outside of the reserve.
+It’s a rough and dusty 6-hour drive from Nairobi to the Oloololo gate.
+Closer to the Masai Mara, the rural towns are replaced by traditional mud hut villages, where Masai children play, men tend to their livestock and women collect firewood.
+Buffaloes and zebras graze on the open grasslands and giraffes munch on acacia trees near the river outside of the reserve.

 Not long after entering the gate, we see our first lions.
 Two males sit together and further up a male and two lionesses sprawl out in the long grass.
 So laid back they barely bother to open their eyes.
 Knowing they are not likely to move in the middle of the day, we decide to set up camp and return in the afternoon.

 Ndovu campsite is private and restricted to one group of campers at a time.
-It is a bush camp, so there are no amenities.
+It’s a bush camp, so no amenities.
 This is real African bush camping!
-The site is perfect; there are ample trees so tents have shade while there is also an open space for a view of the river below.
-We pitch our tent so that it has a view over the hippo pool.
+The site is perfect as tents have shade while there is also an open space for a view of the river below.
+We pitch our tent, where we have a view over the hippo pool.
 Martin and Sammy are not sure about being close to the edge, so they set their tents up behind us.